Jawahar Navodaya Vidyalaya Selection Test (JNVST)

 Approximation: - making approximation to verify answer during the exam

 🚀 Approximation is a useful mathematical technique that helps us quickly estimate the value of a number or the result of a calculation.
-This is especially helpful during exams when you want to verify your answers without going through lengthy calculations.
-In the context of the JNVST, approximation can be used to check if your answer is reasonable and close to the expected result.
-It involves rounding numbers to the nearest ten, hundred, or thousand, depending on the situation, and then performing the calculation with these rounded numbers.
+It is especially helpful during exams when you want to verify your answers quickly.
+In the context of the JNVST, approximation can be used to check if your answer is reasonable without having to redo the entire calculation.
+This can save time and help you avoid mistakes.

 Examples💡